 The gun comes with a standard Magpul Glock 19 magazine, but the firearm is compatible with other Glock magazines.
 So far, the magazine has been functioning well and without any issues.
 Having multiple Glock magazines ensures that follow-up rounds are not a concern.

 This firearm is a step up from a High Point and is suitable for first-time shooters or those on a budget who require a home defense weapon.
 Its lightweight nature and comfortable grip texture make it a great basic starter pistol.

 Personally, all my holsters are designed for a TLR-1, and my dagger frame/gen 3 slide fits perfectly in them.
 The only minor observation I have is that after firing 300 rounds consecutively, it becomes slightly challenging to slide.

 The gun's grip is striking.
 I prefer blocky grips because they give a good grip angle.
 But this grip feels unique and outstanding from Glock 19.
 Palmetto State has completely re-contoured and redesigned it to have a non-harmful aggressive grip texture that feels good in hand.
 They gave it two cutouts in the grip bottom on the sides for the mag, which differs from the original Gen 5 guns.

-The grip also features a finger groove to push the trigger finger up high into the bore axis and give an excellent grip.
-It has a smooth beveled undercut trigger guard, so I didn't get a Glock knuckle while shooting it.
+The grip also features a finger groove that pushes the trigger finger up high into the bore axis, providing an excellent grip.
+Additionally, it has a smooth beveled undercut trigger guard, ensuring that I didn't experience Glock knuckle while shooting.

-The gun's ergonomics are pretty similar to those of Gen 3 Glocks except for the grip shape.
-The texture, undercut trigger safety, and beaver tail makes it easy to shoot.
-So it's a little above average only because of the trigger.
+The gun's ergonomics closely resemble those of Gen 3 Glocks, except for the grip shape.
+The texture, undercut trigger safety, and beaver tail contribute to its ease of use during shooting.
+Overall, it's slightly above average, mainly due to the trigger.